sarvinshrivastava/Basic-Flutter-App/README.md

 - **Dynamic UI**: Change button text dynamically.
 - **Bottom Navigation**: Switch between different views using a `BottomNavigationBar`.
 - **Responsive Icons**: Icons in the `BottomNavigationBar` change color and size based on selection.
+- **Clipboard Copy**: Copy text to the clipboard by tapping an image.
+- **External Link**: Redirect to a LinkedIn profile by tapping an image.

 ### Screenshots